polterguy/micro/README.md

 ## Helper Active Events

-In addition to the above widgets, there exists some helper Active Events in Micro.
+In addition to the above widgets, there exists a couple of helper Active Events in Micro.

 * __[micro.css.toggle]__ - Toggles a CSS class for one or more specified widgets
 * __[micro.page.set-focus]__ - Sets focus to a specific widget on your page